Theses

 Locating theses from other institutions

-• ProQuest Dissertations & Theses provides access to multi-disciplinary dissertations and theses from around the world, offering over 5 million citations and 3 million full-text works from thousands of universities.
+• ProQuest Dissertations & Theses provides an index of multi-disciplinary dissertations and theses from around the world, offering over 5 million citations and 3 million full-text works from thousands of universities.

 • EBSCO Open Dissertations: enables you to search for thousands of open access dissertations

-• CORE: CORE (COnnecting REpositories) is an aggregation of open access content from UK and worldwide repositories and open access journals.
-It includes access to theses.
+• CORE: CORE (COnnecting REpositories) is an aggregation of open access content from UK and worldwide repositories, including theses, and open access journals.

 • DART-Europe: provides details of European theses with access to full text where available.